Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

 1. Now the data has been ingested, and the index has been created successfully.

-1. Now navigate back to **Chat Playground** in Azure AI Foundary Portal, try out these prompts to verify the working of Retrival Augmented Generation (RAG).
+1. Now navigate back to **Chat Playground** in Azure AI Foundary Portal, try out these prompts to verify the working of Retrieval Augmented Generation (RAG).

    - `What happens to time when an object moves close to the speed of light?`